Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 If you don’t have stickers on hand, then tap works magic too.
 I’m not sure what it is, but kids love tape as much as, or maybe even more than, they love stickers.

-I’ll rip off pieces of painters tape, and let them go crazy with it.
+I’ll rip off pieces of painter’s tape, and let them go crazy with it.
 Or I’ll give them the roll and let them experience the joy of finding the end of the tape themselves.
-I’ll give them items like balls or little pictures to hang to the wall.
+I’ll give them items like balls or little pictures to hang on the wall.

 Have your toddlers use tape to measure their toys.
 You can tape lines or shapes on the floor for your kids to follow like an obstacle course.
 Or make a road for their play cars.

-This is another time where creativity can be endless.
+This is another time when creativity can be endless.
 Just make sure you get a painter’s tape or masking tape that won’t damage your home when it’s inevitably misplaced.

 Of course, don’t tell them that it’s for them.
 That would ruin their fun.